-The purpose of the Ombuds office is to assist students and staff in resolving problems and conflicts that arise in the course of interacting with the University of Florida.
+The purpose of the Ombuds office is to assist students, staff, and faculty in resolving problems and conflicts that arise in the course of interacting with the University of Florida.
 By considering problems in an unbiased way, the Ombuds works to help students and staff find solutions to university related problems and concerns.

 The role of the Ombuds is to serve as a resource and designated neutral party for students and staff who may have a university related concern or problem.
 Such problems may be related to grades, difference of opinion with instructors or co-workers, interpretation of university policies, or other administrative issues that may be of concern.
 The Ombuds will work with staff and students to interpret university policy, and help identify options and strategies for resolving issues.